luisachavarria/papers_repo/README.md

 * 2020-Lv-JB020660
 * 2021-Dorfman-Minerals
 * 2021-Lv-NatComm
-* Bulding Blocks - This file corresponds to a workshop of the Long-Range Planning for High-Pressure Geosciences Workshop
+* Bulding Blocks - This file corresponds to a workshop of the Long-Range Planning for High-Pressure Geosciences Workshop.
+This event happened in 2019 in Tempe, Arizona